NASA aims for Saturday launch of new moon rocket after fixes

 Atop the rocket is a crew capsule with three test dummies that will fly around the moon and back over the course of six weeks — NASA’s first such attempt since the Apollo program 50 years ago.
 NASA wants to wring out the spacecraft before strapping in astronauts on the next planned flight in two years.

-“We have convinced ourselves without a shadow of a doubt that we have good-quality liquid hydrogen going through the engines.
-There’s no fuzz on that,” said John Honeycutt, the rocket’s program manager.
+“We have convinced ourselves without a shadow of a doubt that we have good-quality liquid hydrogen going through the engines,” said John Honeycutt, the rocket’s program manager.

 NASA could not perform that kind of engine test during dress rehearsals earlier this year because of leaking fuel.
 More fuel leaks cropped up Monday; technicians found some loose connections and tightened them.